Anglophone Cameroonians

 Anglophone Cameroonians are the people of various cultural backgrounds, most of who hail from the English-speaking regions of Cameroon (Northwest and Southwest Regions).
 These regions were formerly known as the British Southern Cameroons, being part of the League of Nations mandate and United Nations Trust Territories administered by the United Kingdom.
-An anglophone Cameroonian is widely regarded as anyone who has lived in the North West and South West regions of Cameroon, undertaken Anglosaxon education and practices the Anglo-Saxon system of education and law.
+An anglophone Cameroonian is widely regarded as anyone who has lived in the North West and South West regions of Cameroon, who has received an education from institutions modeled on the British system of education and law.

-The two English-speaking regions of Cameroon make up 17% of a population of 17 million (2005).
+The two English-speaking regions of Cameroon make up 22% of a population of 30 million (2025).

 Political representation

 The Social Democratic Front, the largest opposition political party in Cameroon's parliament, is headed by an Anglophone.
 Separatist movements, notably the Southern Cameroons National Council (SCNC) and the Southern Cameroons Peoples Organization (SCAPO), call for the separation of the two English-speaking regions from French-speaking Cameroun in response to the dismantling in May 1972 of the federation formed in 1961 and subsequent marginalization of the Anglophone minority by the Francophone majority and its political leadership.
 As of March 2017, only one of the 36 government ministers who control departmental budgets is an Anglophone.